ModernRonin/Autofac.Extras.Plugins/Readme.md

 Sometimes you will want to load plugins dynamically, that is, upon deployment of the main application you do not yet know which plugins will be available.
 In such a case you will need to tell Autofac which assemblies to load.
 For example, load all assemblies in a ```Plugins``` folder somewhere in your local user data.
 This functionality is not part of this extra, however.
 If you need this additional bit, you might wanna take a look at https://github.com/DenisBiondic/Autofac.Extras.ModuleDiscovery.
 Please note, however, that I have no first-hand experience with that package.

+## License
+This package is governed by the [Apache 2.0](http://opensource.org/licenses/Apache-2.0) license.